-Much like Buffer, SproutSocial allows you to connect Twitter, Facebook, Google+ and LinkedIn, and schedule updates by choosing your own times or you can make use of its ViralPost feature, where it will post optimally based on analytics.
-Just add your own content to the schedule and everything will automatically get published.
+Much like Buffer, SproutSocial allows you to connect Twitter, Facebook, Google+ and LinkedIn, and schedule updates by choosing your times or you can make use of its ViralPost feature, where it will post optimally based on analytics.
+Just add your content to the schedule, and everything will automatically get published.

-A superb automation tool, IFTTT stands for If This, Then That and allows you to create recipes that connect apps to one another, sparking some kind of action.
+A superb automation tool, IFTTT stands for If This, Then That and allows you to create recipes that connect apps, sparking some action.
 For example, you can hook your blog’s RSS feed up to your Twitter account, so that every time you post something new – IFTTT is alerted and automatically shares to Twitter.

 There are hundreds of ready-to-use recipes to choose from, and you can create and share your own.
 We recommend IFTTT’s collection of 40 recipes to streamline your social media to get started.

 You’ll need to get to grips with what you can and can’t automate.
-It goes without saying, but you shouldn’t automate any real conversation, such as customer interactions or complaints.
+You shouldn’t automate any real conversation, such as customer interactions or complaints.
 These will need your special care and attention, so you’re able to craft the right kind of response.

-Basically, anything that makes it look as though you’re automating things will only backfire.
-You want to show the real person behind your social profiles, if you want to be a success online.
+Anything that makes it look as though you’re automating things will only backfire.
+You want to show the real person behind your social profiles if you're going to be a success online.

 What you can automate is your own content.
 Content is critical to your strategy because there’s no point in being on social media if you haven’t got anything meaningful to share.
 Yes, you can engage with others in conversation, but the whole point of being socially active is that you draw people to your website and brand.

-Now that you understand the importance of content, you’ll need to understand how you can automate it, freeing up your time to concentrate on other things.
+Now that you understand the importance of content, you’ll need to know how you can automate it, freeing up your time to concentrate on other things.

 But before we go into detail about different types of content, you should always consider TA McCann’s 5-3-2 rule of social sharing.
-This recommends that for every 10 updates you post, five should be content from others; three should be content from you, relevant to your audience and definitely not sales-led, and two should be personal and non-work related that humanises your business.
+This recommends that for every ten updates you post, five should be content from others, three should be content from you, relevant to your audience and not sales-led, and two should be personal and non-work related that humanise your business.